-However, from 6th April 2022 the “No fault” divorce law comes into force in England and Wales.
+On 6th April 2022 the “No fault” divorce law came into force in England and Wales.
 This change in law will help to remove the concept of fault from divorce proceedings and should help to reduce conflict between couples.
 For further information please see our No-Fault Divorce Guide.

 This new legislation will:

 - Require a statement of irretrievable breakdown (replacing the ‘five facts’)